kkalla/LogicRAG/README.md

       <a href="https://arxiv.org/abs/2508.06105"><img src="https://img.shields.io/badge/paper-available-brightgreen"/></a>
 </div>

 LogicRAG enables structured retrieval without building knowledge graphs on corpora.
 By constructing query logic dependency graphs to guide structured retrieval adaptively, it enables test-time scaling of graphRAG on large/dynamic knowledge bases.
-This work has been accepted to [AAAI&#39;26](https://openreview.net/forum?id=ov1bwU35Mf), with an updated version available on [Arxiv](https://arxiv.org/abs/2508.06105).
+This work has been accepted to **AAAI**, with title [You Don't Need Pre-built Graphs for RAG: Retrieval Augmented Generation with Adaptive Reasoning Structures](https://openreview.net/forum?id=ov1bwU35Mf).
+An updated version also available on [Arxiv](https://arxiv.org/abs/2508.06105).

 ![System Architecture](figs/framework.png)